dougwithseismic/whosbidding/readme.md

+# Are Voucher Publishers, Networks and Brands engaged in anti-competitive behaviour and breaches of T&Cs?
-# Method: Searched Google.co.uk for [BRAND] + Discount Code terms using a pool of UK proxies and collected PPC Ads details from the entire page.
-Raw Data: https://github.com/dougwithseismic/whosbidding/blob/main/dataset_03102020_2100.json?raw=true     Warning: Raw data is 12mb
+I searched Google.co.uk for [BRAND] + Discount Code terms using a pool of UK proxies and collected PPC Ads details Raw Data: https://github.com/dougwithseismic/whosbidding/blob/main/dataset_03102020_2100.json?raw=true     Warning: Raw data is 12mb
 This is by no means an exhaustive list of bidding landscape in the UK, nor is it proof of any wrongdoing; just demoing the ability to map specific brand bidding actions to their respective publisher sites.

-This is a multi-faceted issue that's been done to death but still rampant.
+Brand bidding against terms and conditions of affiliate problems is a multi-faceted issue that's been done to death but still rampant.
 I'm just looking at how to make this data as accessible as possible so others can act on it.
-More to come.
+If you have anecdotal evidence of voucher publishers flouting terms and conditions, drop me a line.

 Contact: https://linkedin.com/in/dougsilkstone